How to Sell Private Label Cosmetics in 6 Steps

 There are four main choices for order fulfillment, including:

-- Dropshipping: With dropshipping, every aspect of the order fulfillment process is handled by the suppliers who ship orders directly to your customers; it can be difficult to find private label suppliers that offer dropshipping, but this is a popular fulfillment strategy for startup ecommerce brands.
+- Dropshipping: With dropshipping, every aspect of the order fulfillment process is handled by the suppliers that ship orders directly to your customers.
+It can be difficult to find private label suppliers that offer dropshipping but this is a popular fulfillment strategy for startup ecommerce brands.

-- In-house order fulfillment: In-house order fulfillment is when businesses manage their own storage and shipping operations; this is best for brick-and-mortar stores and established brands.
+- In-house order fulfillment: In-house order fulfillment is when businesses manage their own storage and shipping operations.
+It’s best for brick-and-mortar stores, established brands, and microbusinesses.

 - Outsourced fulfillment: Online sellers can outsource to third-party order fulfillment companies to handle product storage and shipping customer orders.
 This is a good option for businesses that don’t have the time to handle their own operations or are experiencing rapid growth or seasonal sales spikes.